Breaker Box Size Calculator

 10. How many sockets can a 20A MCB hold? – A 20-amp MCB can typically support several sockets, but the exact number depends on factors like wire size, distance, and local electrical codes.
 In practice, it can often support multiple standard outlets.

-See also Hybrid Bike Frame Size Calculator
+See also Evaporative Cooling Size Calculator

 11. How do I choose the right MCB for my house? – Choose MCBs based on the load of each circuit in your house.
 Match the MCB rating to the expected current draw of the devices or circuits it protects.